tylorschafer/monster_shop_extensions/README.md

 User Story 30, Admin can see all orders

 As an admin user
-When I log into my dashboard, "/admin/dashboard"
+When I visit my admin dashboard ("/admin")
 Then I see all orders in the system.
 For each order I see the following information: